Tasks

 Binding runnable tags to task templates

-To tag a task, add the runnable tag name to tags field on task template:
+To tag a task, add the runnable tag name to the tags

 {